rust-lang/nomicon/src/subtyping.md

 }
 ```

-In an overly restrictive implementation of lifetimes, since `a` and `b` have differeing lifetimes,
+In a conservative implementation of lifetimes, since `a` and `b` have differeing lifetimes,
 we might see the following error:

 ```text